fork-my-spoons/spotify-now-playing.spoon/README.md

 # Spotify Mini Player

-Menu bar app which shows currently playing song on Spotify:
+A menu bar app which shows currently playing song on Spotify:

 Playing: